gardener-attic/component-cli/docs/reference/component-cli_image-vector_generate-overwrite.md

-      --component-name string      name of the remote component --component-version string   version of the remote component -h, --help                       help for generate-overwrite
+      --component-name string      name of the remote component --component-version string   version of the remote component -h, --help                       help for generate-overwrite -o, --output string              The path to the image vector that will be written.
-      --registry-config string     path to the dockerconfig.json with the oci registry authentication information --repo-ctx string            base url of the component repository --sub-component string       name of the sub component that should be used as the main component descriptor
+      --registry-config string     path to the dockerconfig.json with the oci registry authentication information --repo-ctx string            base url of the component repository --resolve-tags               enable that tags are automatically resolved to digests --sub-component string       name of the component that should be used as the main component descriptor
 ```

 ### Options inherited from parent commands